Evaluate CLI¶

 A: Both allow passing key-value arguments.

-are primarily intended for arguments needed to initialize the inference engine (e.g., pretrained
+* --model_args are primarily intended for arguments needed to initialize the inference engine (e.g., pretrained, device, torch_dtype, model_name, max_tokens).

-are intended for arguments controlling the generation process itself (e.g., temperature
+* --gen_kwargs are intended for arguments controlling the generation process itself (e.g., temperature, top_p, do_sample).

 Q: I’m getting `AttributeError: ‘Namespace’ object has no attribute ‘batch_size’` (or similar) in my tests.
 A: When manually creating an argparse.Namespace object in a test (e.g., args = argparse.Namespace(…)), ensure you include all attributes that the code under test might access, even if they have default values in the real parser.
 Check the setup_parser function for defaults (like batch_size=1).